mathieumoli/VICCPROJECT/notes.md

 ### Performance Satisfaction
 This algorithm is effective because we can see by executing it that there are no reported penalties, which means that we didn't try to allocate a VM to a host with not enough capacity for it.

+### Energy-efficient schedulers
+This algorithm has to be the less consumer in energy.
+Here the result for each previous algorithm:

+Energy-efficient: 2604,30€

+Fault Tolerance: 2911,59€

+Naive: 2645,63€

+AntiAffinity: 2688,44€

+DisasterRecovery: 2649,07€

+nextFit: 2715,76€

+worstFit: 2791,80€

+noViolation: 2868,74€